Pre-Med, Pre-Dent, And Pre-Vet Options

 Academic requirements for admission to medical schools vary, so no specific major is recommended.
 The science core curriculum for medical, dental, and veterinary school is generally very similar.

 Students should check specific requirements for the schools to which they are applying.
-For example, some veterinary colleges may require courses in genetics and biochemistry as part of a student's pre-professional
+For example, some veterinary colleges may require courses in genetics and biochemistry as part of a student's pre-professional studies.
+Important considerations for medical school admission are a good academic grade point average and a strong selection of science courses.

 Prerequisite courses are available for students wishing to go on to study allopathic medicine (M.D.), osteopathic medicine (D.O.), optometry, podiatry or veterinary medicine.
 Although most students who apply to medical school major in biology or chemistry, Millersville University students majoring in Psychology, English, and International Studies have been accepted by medical schools.
-In addition,
+In addition, post-baccalaureate students who majored in Computer Science, Speech Therapy, Nursing, and Sociology have completed their science core requirements at Millersville University before beginning their medical school education.

 Interested in Pre-Medical, Pre-Dental or Pre-Veterinary Medicine?
 Request More Information.